 On April 28, 2020, Thornburg Investment Management announced its commitment to keeping our community informed and connected by supporting subscription free access to local COVID-19 journalism in the Santa Fe New Mexican newspaper.
 For more information, visit santafenewmexican.com/coronavirus.

-Thornburg Foundation is a family foundation launched by Thornburg Investment Management Founder and Chairmen, Garrett Thornburg.
+Thornburg Foundation is a family foundation launched by Thornburg Investment Management Founder and Chairman, Garrett Thornburg.
 It is not affiliated with Thornburg Investment Management.

 On March 24, 2020, Thornburg Foundation announced $240,000 in grants to support non-profit organizations serving the homeless, the hungry, children, and families in Santa Fe and Albuquerque, New Mexico who are impacted by the coronavirus pandemic: